SOP-MINI/sop-site/content/sop2/lab/l4/index.en.md

 In this code, function bulk_read is used, it is important to know how this function will work in case of nonblocking descriptor.
 If data is not available it will return immediately with EAGAIN error.
 Is this the case in this code?
 Is the descriptor in not blocking mode?
 Newly created descriptor returned by accept function does not have to inherit the flags!
 In case of Linux flags are in deed not inherited so as far as Linux is used not blocking mode of the descriptor does not interfere with be bulk_read.
 In fact it wold not cause problems also on the platforms that inherit the  not blocking flag due to the fact that we call bulk_read after we learn that the data is already available.

+You are obliged to use getaddrinfo function, the older gethostbyname function is described as obsolete in the man page and can not be used in your solutions.

 How can you check on the socket file after you started the server?
 {{< answer >}} $ls -l a  {{< /answer >}}

-What is the role of pselect call in this program?
+What is the role of `epoll_pwait` call in this program?
 {{< answer >}} This is the point the program waits for data input from the descriptors and at the same time waits for SIGINT signal delivery {{< /answer >}}

-Can we replace pselect with select?
+Can we replace `epoll_pwait` with `epoll_wait`?
 {{< answer >}} Yes, but it is not worth the effort as then proper SIGINT handling would be much more code demanding {{< /answer >}}

-As we wait only on one descriptor it may be worth considering to remove pselect entirely, does it ?</br>
-{{< answer >}} Again, it is not worth the effort as we still need to handle the SIGINT (see the above answer) and in the next stage we will handle two sockets at the same time {{< /answer >}}

 Why network listening socket is in non blocking mode?
 {{< answer >}} With this descriptor in blocking mode it is possible to block the program on "accept" call.
 Consider the scenario of the client trying to connect and then unexpectedly vanishing from the network.
-It may happen that pselect will report the socket to be ready for a connection but after the call the new client will disappear and at the time of accept call there will be no one to connect.
+It may happen that `epoll_pwait` will report the socket to be ready for a connection but after the call the new client will disappear and at the time of accept call there will be no one to connect.
 The program will simply block on the accept until another client arrives.
 The not blocking mode prevents this situation. {{< /answer >}}

 Why program uses int32_t (stdint.h) instead of plain int?
-{{< answer >}} Due to various sizes of the int on different architecture.
-It will be important in the second stage of the program. {{< /answer >}}
+{{< answer >}} Due to various sizes of the int on different architecture. {{< /answer >}}

 Why SIGPIPE is ignored in the server?
 {{< answer >}} It is generally easier to handle the broken pipe condition by checking for EPIPE error rather than handling the SIGPIPE signal when the reaction tho the disconnection is not critical - server only closes the current connection and continues to serve other clients. {{< /answer >}}